Day 1 — Callao, Peru

 Day 8 — Coquimbo, Chile

-Today you have several choices: a half day visit to the Elqui Valley, a visit to the Tabalí Vineyard, the nearby town of La Serena or a longer visit to the Limarí Valley.
+Today you have several choices: a visit to the Elqui Valley, to the Tabalí Vineyard, the nearby town of La Serena or a longer visit to the Limarí Valley.

 For the excursion into the Elqui Valley we follow the coast going north.
 The Elqui Valley is an important agricultural area for papayas, olives, pears and custard apples.
 This is also where muscatel grapes are turned into Pisco, Chile’s national spirit.